St. George's (Round) Church (Halifax, Nova Scotia): Early financial troubles

 Unfortunately for Inglis, his harsh stance was ineffective and pushed the already alienated congregation over the edge.
 Instead of caving, as he had hoped, they informed his Reverence that they did not need his money and that they would not be selling their church for funds.
 Even without a completed interior, they had enough money to fix leaks in the church’s roof and that would be enough.
 They also repealed some of the inclusive changes they had made to appease Inglis earlier.
 For example, members of the Church of England could attend services, but only the descendants of German Lutherans were granted voting rights.
 Inglis’s successor, Bishop Robert Stanser was willing to compromise, and in 1819 St George’s finally received the funds it had been promised in exchange for adopting Anglican liturgy and internal structure.

 Under the leadership of Reverend Robert Fitzgerald Uniacke, St. George’s became its own independent parish in 1827.

 Involvement with Titanic

 Halifax was used as a point of return for many of the rescue operations going to Titanic.
-Included in one of these rescue and retrieval missions was Minia, whose commander, Captain deCarteret, asked that his own rector accompany the voyage to conduct memorial services at sea.
+Included in one of these rescue and retrieval missions was CS Minia, whose commander, Captain deCarteret, asked that his own rector accompany the voyage to conduct memorial services at sea.
 As thanks, Father Henry Ward Cunningham, was presented with a deck chair from Titanic, which he in turn donated to the Maritime Museum of the Atlantic.

 St. George's was further involved in the sinking of Titanic when the funeral of the Unknown Child (now identified as Sidney Leslie Goodwin) took place at St. George's.
 Sidney Goodwin has since been moved to the Fairview Lawn Cemetery, with many other graves of the victims of Titanic.